Renewable energy in Albania

 Renewable energy in Albania includes biomass, geothermal, hydropower, solar, and wind energy.
-Albania relies mostly on hydroelectric resources, therefore, it has difficulties when water levels are low.
+Albania relies mostly on hydroelectric resources, therefore, it has difficulties and shortages when water levels are low.
 The climate in Albania is Mediterranean, so it possesses considerable potential for solar energy production.
 Mountain elevations provide good areas for wind projects.
 There is also potentially usable geothermal energy because Albania has natural wells.

 Hydro power

-The current electricity source in Albania is mostly from hydropower plants, however, this is not very reliable since water levels fluctuate.
-Verbund, an Austrian company, and Albania made an agreement to construct the hydropower plant Ashta in 2012.
-It is estimated to supply power to approximately 100,000 households.
+Albania is the biggest producer of hydroelectric energy in the world by percentage (90% as of 2011) and by own production (100%).
+Albania aims to increase its hydroelectric energy production to 100%.
+Some of the projects underway include Skavica, which generates up to 350 MW, Devolli which generates up to 400 MW, Vjosa which generates up to 400 MW, Kalivaci and Ashta which both generate up to 48 MW, and Valbona and Tropojë, which both generate up to 40 MW.

+Albanian has more potential for hydroelectric energy, but the decision to build more dams is not an easy one, since the country remains steadfast in safeguarding its natural beauty.
+Moreover, the production profile in the country does not always align with the consumption profile; electricity demand in Albania peaks during spring and summer seasons, primarily due to tourism, when rainfall is lower and the dams have less water.
+In 2022, the net domestic production was 7,002 GWh, while the total consumption was 7,924 GWh; Albania had to import approximately 922 GWh to meet domestic demand.
+That year they imported 3,044 GWh during dry seasons and exported 2,123 GWh during rainy seasons.
+Albania is trying to become more energy independent by diversifying electricity generation.

 Solar power

 The United Nations Development Program is supporting a program to install solar panels in Albania.
 The program has used $2.75 million to support the installation of 75000 m2 of solar panels.
 By 2010, 10700 m2 of solar panels were installed and by 2014 the target had been met.
 There are 50000 m2 of solar panels expected to be installed by 2015.
 Albania gets about 2100–2700 hours of sunshine in a year so it has a great potential for solar energy.
 Solar energy is easily accessible since most energy comes directly or indirectly from the sun.
 It could be used for heating and lighting homes, commercial, and industrial buildings.

+In late 2023 the 140MW Karavasta solar power plant was completed, having taken Voltalia of France 15 months to build, it is the largest in Albania to date.
+A 100 MW solar power project called Spitalla in Durrës area is planned to be built next.